-KBH 103 - Keyboard Harmony I: The four-course sequence of Keyboard
+KBH 103 - Keyboard Harmony I: The four-course sequence of Keyboard chord; (3) melodic harmonization utilizing the given chord.

-Harmony is designed to apply the principles of harmony of the Common Practice Period to the keyboard, by studying diatonic triads through chromatic harmony and on into twentieth-century practices over the course of four semesters.
-The classes utilize a three-part format: (1) the typical settings of a chord; (2) figured bass in a variety of contexts for the given chord; (3) melodic harmonization utilizing the given chord.
 All exercises are done in a variety of keys.
 Students will practice aural recall and critical listening of harmonic progressions.
 In addition, there are clef reading, score reading, and transposition exercises.
 Short selections from the keyboard repertoire are also studied to demonstrate the harmonic work studied concurrently.
 Students in KBH 103 who require additional support as determined by the teacher will also be assigned to Keyboard Harmony Lab.